SolidLabResearch/FormViewer/README.md

 - [x] Make the application to post data to a [Solid](https://solidproject.org) pod
 - [ ] Make the app store the provenance information of the results
 - [x] The location of the [LDP](https://www.w3.org/TR/ldp/) resource may be provided via the Form Template or be set at run time
-- [ ] Create a Result Viewer app that displays the results in a nice format (using the provenance information)
+- [x] Create a Result Viewer app that displays the results in a nice format (using the provenance information)
+    - See https://github.com/phochste/CVViewer for an example app

 The Form Viewer can create a Web Form when a template URL is provided.